xrdocs-staging/automation/_tutorials/getting-started-crosswork-planning-design.md

     - Examine the Worst Case Traffic
         - From the top left traffic view, select "Worst Case Traffic"
         - To see a failure that cased the worst case, on the Interfaces table, select the an interface, under the Actions column select the ellipsis icon [...] and select "Fail to WC", you will be taken to the Simulated Traffic view of that failure.
+If there are more than one failure scenariow which leads the to worst case traffic, you will be prompted to select the failure scenario.
-        - Recover the failure by selecting an empty area of the plot and selecting **recover->`<circuit>`**
+        - Recover the failure by selecting the failed interface and selecting the ellipsis icon, "Recover".
     - Examine the Failure Impact
         - From the top left traffic view, select "Failure Impact"
         - This view shows the impact of any failure.
 A circuit colored purple means that if that circuit were to fail, some interface somewhere would be purple.